Donning & Doffing of PPE

 In this module, we are going to delve deeper into the topic of correctly putting on (donning) and taking off (doffing) personal protective equipment; focusing on why we wear PPE and indications for PPE use.

-The aim of safe donning and doffing is to ensure the person does not contract infection and to ensure the person does not transmit infection to others.
+The aim of safe donning and doffing is to ensure the person does not contract the infection and ensures the person does not transmit the infection to others.

 - Understand what PPE is and why it may be required